• States

 Isle Royale National Park, Michigan

-To get to Isle Royale National Park, you’ll need to either take a ferry or a seaplane.
+To get to Isle Royale National Park, take a ferry or a seaplane.

-And once you finally step foot on the island, you can enjoy everything it has to offer.
-Hike, kayak, boat, fish, and scuba dive to your heart’s content.
+Once you finally step foot on the island, you can enjoy everything it has to offer: hike, kayak, boat, fish, and scuba dive to your heart’s content.

 Theodore Roosevelt National Park, North Dakota

-When at this awesome Midwest national park, you can hike, horseback ride, ski, and snowshoe.
+At this awesome Midwest National Park, you can hike, horseback ride, ski, and snowshoe.

-And while there are tons of fun things to do during the day, nighttime is quite a special treat.
+And while there are fun things to do during the day, nighttime is quite a special treat.
 Theodore Roosevelt National Park is one of the best places in the Midwest for stargazing!

 Wind Cave National Park, South Dakota